err53/olympiads-homework-template/README.md

 1. Rename the existing remote origin to something else: `git remote rename origin upstream`
 1. Add your repo as the origin
 1. Push

+## Updating

+1. Pull updates from your own repo
+1. Pull updates from this repo `git pull upstream master`
+1. Merge changes
+1. Push